-With the approval of the Dean of Instruction, auditors may be permitted in classes under the following conditions:
+With the approval of the Office of Academic Affairs, auditors may be permitted in classes under the following conditions:

-- 1. Regular course fees are paid; - 2.
+- Regular course fees are paid; - 2.
 Section enrollment limits are not exceeded; - 3.
-Auditors are clearly identified to the instructor; - Auditors do not preempt seats desired by credit students (i.e. auditors are not admitted until after regular registration for the class is completed); - 5.
-No more than five auditors are permitted in any one section: - 6.
-A grade cannot be subsequently or retroactively awarded.
+Auditors are clearly identified to the instructor; - 4 Auditors do not preempt seats desired by credit students (i.e. auditors are not admitted until after the drop/add period is completed); - No more than five auditors may be permitted in any one section; - A grade cannot be subsequently or retroactively awarded.

-Nassau County residents aged 60 years or older, please see page 23 for procedure to participate as a "Senior Observer."
+Nassau County residents aged 60 years or older, please see catalog section on "Senior Observers."